Logistic Warehouse Pallet Racking :

 - Drive-In and Drive-Through Racks:

 For high-density storage, drive-in and drive-through racks are ideal.
-Constructed of steel in most cases, these Warehouse Racking systems have enough space for a forklift to move into its bay.
+Constructed of steel in most cases, these Warehouse rack systems have enough space for a forklift to move into its bay.
 It’s important to note that drive-in racks have one entrance and exit, but drive-through racks allow access on both sides of the bay.
-As a result, drive-in racks are suited for the last in, first out (LIFO) process commonly use for nonperishable products or those with a low turnover.
+The last in, first out (LIFO) process commonly used for nonperishable products or those with a low turnover makes drive-in racks suitable.
 On the other hand, a drive-through system requires a first in, first out (FIFO) process.
 Drive-in and drive-through racks may be floor-to-ceiling structures.

 - Push Back Racking/shelving Systems: